codingMustache/codingMustache/README.md

 ## Joke of the Day

-What's orange and sounds like a parrot?
-A Carrot.
+Mountains aren't just funny, they are hill areas

 ## Daily Trivia

-Who invented the &quot;Spanning Tree Protocol&quot;?
+Generally, which component of a computer draws the most power?
- 1. Michael Roberts
+ 1. Processor
- 2. Radia Perlman
+ 2. Video Card
- 3. Vint Cerf
+ 3. Hard Drive
- 4. Paul Vixie
+ 4. Power Supply

 <details>
   <summary>Answer</summary>
-  Radia Perlman
+  Video Card
 </details>